27July/ChildConnect/README.md

 ## Project Status:
 ✅ Development Fully Completed

+**IMPORTANT**<br>
-**Note** that this project was developed using Expo SDK 52.
+<strong>Note that this project was developed using Expo SDK 52.
 As a result, some users may experience compatibility issues when attempting to run the app with the Expo Go application, as SDK 52 is not fully supported in newer versions of Expo Go.
 There are currently no plans to take this project into production.
+You may wish to fork the [`stablity`](https://github.com/27July/ChildConnect/tree/stablity) branch instead of [`main`](https://github.com/27July/ChildConnect/tree/main) as `main` is currently unstable.</strong>

 ## Technology and Tools:
 [![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=plastic&logo=typescript&logoColor=white)](https://www.typescriptlang.org/)